-Under Delaware law, a corporation's certificate of incorporation may include a provision eliminating or limiting the personal liability of a director to the corporation and its stockholders for monetary damages arising from a breach of fiduciary duty as a director.
+corporation and its stockholders for monetary damages arising from a breach of fiduciary duty as a director.
 However, no provision can limit the liability of a director for:

-- any breach of the director's duty of loyalty to the corporation or its stockholders; - acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; - intentional or negligent payment of unlawful dividends or stock purchases or redemptions; or - any transaction from which the director derives an improper personal benefit.
+- any breach of the director's duty of loyalty to the corporation or its stockholders: - acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; - intentional or negligent payment of unlawful dividends or stock purchases or redemptions; or - any transaction from which the director derives an improper personal benefit.